Preventive Health Care For Dogs

 Dog Dental Care

-For more information on dental care for dogs, visit the dog dental care page.
+For more information on preventive dental care and teeth cleaning services for dogs, visit our dog dental care services page by clicking HERE.

 Protecting Your Dog From Fleas And Ticks

-For more information on flea and tick prevention for dogs, visit the dog flea and tick page.
+For more information on our dog flea and tick prevention services, visit our flea and tick services page for dogs by clicking HERE.

 Heartworm Prevention For Dogs

-For more information on heartworm prevention for dogs, visit the dog heartworm page.
+For more information on our heartworm prevention services for dogs, visit our heartworm services page for dogs by clicking HERE.

-During this first visit we will give your puppy a complete physical exam, update all necessary vaccines, provide deworming medication and spend time educating you on your puppy’s needs.
+During your puppies first vet visit, one of our veterinarians will conduct a complete physical exam, provide deworming medication, update all necessary vaccines, and spend time educating you on all of your puppy’s health needs.

 Our puppy health care services include: